 Recovery: Ventral hernia

 Much like groin hernia surgery, there are no physical restrictions after a laparoscopic ventral hernia repair with mesh.
 Although the abdominal wall may have many more hernia defects, once the mesh is in place, there are no significant physical restrictions.
-This is not to say that you will not be very, very sore, and that soreness may last for several weeks—and even a month or more in varying degrees.
+This is not to say that you will not be very sore, and that soreness may last for several weeks—and even a month or more in varying degrees.
 Rest assured, however, there is nothing you can do physically that would make the hernia come back or the hernia repair fail.
-However, you will often feel some pulling, tearing, stretching or “catching” pain at the areas, especially where the four sutures are holding the mesh in place.
+However, you will often feel some pulling, tearing, stretching or “catching” pain at the area, especially where the four sutures are holding the mesh in place.
 These areas of soreness usually go away within the first week or so after surgery.

 After surgery